kylelemons/kylelemons.github.io/_posts/2012-04-22-rx-for-go-headaches.md

 When developing a Go application, you will most likely find yourself depending on another package, often written by another author.
 The ease of utilizing such third-party packages with the `go` tool makes this an even likelier scenario, and it is, in fact, encouraged.
 Inevitably, however, the author of some package on which you depend will make a change to his package; this could be anything from an innocuous bug fix to a large-scale API reorganization, and you are suddenly left with two choices: stick with the version you have (often by cloning it locally) or bite the bullet and update.
 This is complicated by the fact that you may both directly and indirectly depend on the same package, which means that both your project and your intermediate dependency need to agree on which of the above choices to take, and in a relatively timely manner.

 There have been many proposals and complaints, both on- and offline, with respect to this problem.
-It's not a problem that's unique to Go, either; tools like Apache's [http://maven.apache.org/](Maven), Ruby's [http://gembundler.com/](Bundler), etc all attempt to solve this problem to a greater or lesser degree.
-It is such a prevalent theme in development that a term, [http://en.wikipedia.org/wiki/DLL_Hell](DLL Hell) (and the more technically correct term [http://en.wikipedia.org/wiki/Dependency_hell](dependency hell)), has come into common use to describe it.
+It's not a problem that's unique to Go, either; tools like Apache's [Maven](http://maven.apache.org/), Ruby's [Bundler](http://gembundler.com/), etc all attempt to solve this problem to a greater or lesser degree.
+It is such a prevalent theme in development that a term, [DLL Hell](http://en.wikipedia.org/wiki/DLL_Hell) (and the more technically correct term [dependency hell](http://en.wikipedia.org/wiki/Dependency_hell)), has come into common use to describe it.

 # Strategies

 The most obvious thing to do is to be paranoid about package maintainers, and thus copy your dependencies into your project.
-If this strategy is sufficient, I highly recommend checking out [https://github.com/kr/goven](goven), which will streamline this process (it even rewrites the imports!) for you.
+If this strategy is sufficient, I highly recommend checking out [goven](https://github.com/kr/goven), which will streamline this process (it even rewrites the imports!) for you.
 I take a different tack because I am lazy and don't want to have to maintain other people's code.
 I also don't think this strategy simplifies the process of pulling in new changes from upstream, because you still have to update them one at a time until/unless something breaks.

 The next obvious thing is to specify somewhere what version you want to check out, in the source code, so that go get knows about it and can do the right thing.
 This essentially boils down to something like `import "path/package/version"` (though various proposals suggest using `@rev` or similar).
 This is certainly a solution, and I suspect we will see tools emerge that will download source and update it to the proper revisions as a `go get` alternative.
 I didn't choose this solution because this requires rewriting import paths when you update code and it makes it difficult to ensure that there is only a single version of a library built into the same binary, which can cause problems (if there are more, the `init()` calls will run twice, for one thing).
 It also doesn't help with pulling in changes: you still are taking a chance that you'll break something (sometimes without realizing it) whenever you pull from upstream.

 Another reasonable strategy is to version-control the entire (or at least the dependencies within) GOPATH(s).
 This has the advantage that multiple developers always check out the correct versions, and branches and merges work nicely.
-A very simple tool along these lines is being developed as [http://go.pkgdoc.org/github.com/davecheney/gogo](gogo), which allows you to version control your dependencies and share them between developers.
+A very simple tool along these lines is being developed as [gogo](http://go.pkgdoc.org/github.com/davecheney/gogo), which allows you to version control your dependencies and share them between developers.
 As long as your version control system doesn't mind having other version control systems' (or its own) metadata stored inside it, this will work.
 The downside of this is that you are storing a lot of redundant data in your vcs, and it _still_ doesn't address the issue of how to figure out when and if you can update what packages.

 # Enter `rx`